sharkiiee/MERN/NOTES/React/02_Basic React.md

 `JSON.stringify(nameOftheObject)`

 **How to add another element to the array**
-Their is this `...` using this we can add another element to the array.
+Their is this spread syntax `...` using this we can add another element to the array.

 	arr ---> [2,3]
 	[...arr,4] ---> [2,3,4]